-EPLO is the independent civil society platform of European NGOs, NGO networks and think tanks which are committed to peacebuilding and the prevention of violent conflict.
-It was founded in 2001 by 16 member organisations.
+The European Peacebuilding Liaison Office (EPLO) is the independent civil society platform of European NGOs, NGO networks and think tanks that are committed to peacebuilding and the prevention of violent conflict.

 EPLO Member Organisations

-EPLO has 34 member organisations from 13 European countries (10 EU Member States plus Kosovo, Norway and Switzerland).
+EPLO has 45 member organisations from 17 European countries (13 EU Member States plus Kosovo, Norway, Switzerland and the United Kingdom).
 EPLO’s members are individual NGOs, networks of NGOs, and think tanks.
-Click here to view a map showing the location of EPLO member organisations’ offices around the world (January 2015).
+Click here to view a map showing the location of EPLO member organisations’ offices around the world (April 2019).
 Click here for more information about EPLO’s member organisations.

 Civil Society Networks